Fiskars X7 Hatchet Review

 The handle ends with a rubberized, non-slip coating, a flared front side to help stop slipping and a lanyard hole.

-Finally, the plastic cover provided with the Fiskars X7 does its job well fitting securely and protecting the blade without adding much weight.
+Finally, the plastic cover provided does its job well fitting securely and protecting the blade without adding much weight.
 (There are several versions of this cover.
 All of the ones that I’ve seen look like they would work well.
 Some have belt loops, some have no handle or loops at all.)

 The Fiskars X7 is really inexpensive but it still functions great!
 This makes it easy to recommend to almost anyone.

-If you look around a little, you’ll notice that it’s pretty hard to find anyone recommending any axes besides the Fiskars X7 Hatchet at this price point.
+If you look around a little, you’ll notice that it’s pretty hard to find anyone recommending any axes besides the X7 hatchet at this price point.
 That’s because you can’t really get a better hatchet for less than $100 more than this little guy.

 In testing, it made short work of smaller logs and trees.
 Even cutting through a 7″ log only took me a few mins.